A Positive Quote for Now

 Picture related to the title of the story

-This is Njogu, a patriotic friend of mine who I shall talk about in the story below.
+This is Njogu, an acquaintance of mine I will talk about in the story below.

-If there is one person I have come to draw inspiration from, it is Njogu - an age-mate of mine who works in my hometown of Kiserian.
-He is hard-working and committed to every job he does, however lowly it is.
-And he must be a God-fearing chap given the way I have found him dancing to Christian music in crusades held on the streets of Kiserian.
+If there is one person I've come to like, it is Njogu who is my age.
+He has been diligent in his jobs.
+And he must be a God-fearing chap given the way I've seen him dance to Christian music played in the crusades people have in my hometown of Kiserian.

-Njogu's work as a cart-puller made him famous in Kiserian.
-People often talked about how he pulled his cart for long distances.
-I heard through the grapevine that one prominent politician was so impressed with Njogu's industrious nature that he bought him a public service vehicle to ease his life.
+His work as a cart puller made him famous in Kiserian.
+People spoke in glowing terms about how he pulled his cart for long distances.
+I heard on the grapevine that a prominent politician was so impressed with his diligence that he bought him a public service vehicle to ease his life.

-A few years ago, I started seeing Njogu control road traffic in Kiserian Town while clad in reflector jackets.
-That made me guess he had been offered the job by the local government, thus saving him from the back-breaking work of pulling a cart all day long.
+A few years ago, I began seeing Njogu control traffic in Kiserian Town while clad in a reflector jacket.
+That made me think the local government had offered him the job, perhaps to save him from the back-breaking work of pulling a cart all day long.

-Last month, I caught sight of him controlling traffic near a petrol station in Kiserian.
-When I continued with my walk and reached a certain bridge where there was a traffic snarl-up, I found Njogu there.
-How he got to the bridge before me yet I had left him busy controlling traffic at the petrol station is something that baffled me.
+Just like in his previous work as a cart puller, Njogu has taken to traffic control like a duck to water.
+Recently as I was taking a walk, I caught sight of him controlling traffic near a petrol station.
+When I walked on and reached a certain bridge, I again saw him there controlling traffic.
+How he got to the bridge before me yet I had left him busy at the petrol station is something that baffled me.

-With that, Njogu concluded he now had two public service vehicles, including the stylish bus he had pointed to us.
-Mark you, this is the same Njogu who used to pull a cart in Kiserian, barefooted.
+With that, Njogu concluded he now had two public service vehicles.
+Mark you, this is the same Njogu who used to pull a cart in Kiserian, sometimes barefooted if I may add.
 Sounds like a rags-to-riches tale, doesn't it?

 ---------------------------------------------------------------------